-Post Title: Lecturer in Biochemistry and Biomedicine (Education and Scholarship) School/department: School of Life Sciences, Department of Biochemistry and
+Post Title: Lecturer B or Senior Lecturer in Immunology (Education and Scholarship) School: School of Life Sciences, Department of Biochemistry and Biomedicine flexible working options will be considered (subject to business need).

-Biomedicine

-Hours: Full time or part time hours considered up to a maximum of 1.0 FTE
+Hours: Full time or part time hours considered up to a maximum of 1.0 FTE.
+Requests for starting at £56,021 to £64,914 per annum, pro rata if part time.